Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/faq.md

 **A:**

 GNPS2 has an FTP/SFTP upload portal that is meant for close collaborators to be able to upload a significant amount of data.
 Otherwise, since GNPS2 does not have the ability to store massive amounts of data for the broader community, we recommend deposition of the data at a public repository such as MassIVE in order to do analysis of such data at GNPS2.

+## Feature-based Molecular Networking

+**Q: How do I find the Box Plot of a node?**

+**A:**

+On the FBMN result page, click "Cluster Summary" and then search for the scan number you are interested in the Cluster column, and then click "View Box Plot".
+In the Plot Configuration section, you can specify the Metadata Column and then select the groups to be displayed.